On the Stability of the Jacobian Matrix in Deep Neural Networks: Jacobian with Dependent Weights

+Consequently, the correlated model inherits the same fixed-depth large-width Jacobian stability as the iid model. \end{theorem} \begin{proof} Since $\var(W_{ij})=\frac2n$, the correlation assumption is equivalent to

+Therefore the correlated Gaussian condition (B) of \cref{th:jacobian-universality} is satisfied.
+The conclusion follows immediately from that theorem. \end{proof}

 It is reasonable to anticipate that when the correlation between weights is small enough, the Jacobian norm will display behavior similar to that observed in the i.i.d case.
 However, quantifying the level of correlation required for such similarity to hold is not straightforward. \cref{thm:criticality_non_i.i.d} provides a width-dependent bound on the correlation.
-Provided that the correlation is significantly smaller than $n^{-1}$ up to a logarithmic term, the Jacobian norm is roughly identical to its i.i.d counterpart.
+Provided that the correlation is significantly smaller than $n^{-1}$ up to a logarithmic term, the Jacobian norm has the same fixed-depth large-width limit as the iid case.
 In \cref{fig:jacnorm_init_noni.i.d}, we demonstrate the impact of the correlation between weights on the Jacobian norm as depth grows.
 In our simulations, the weights are generated as $W_k^{ij} = W_{k, ind}^{ij} + \eta w^k$, where $w^k, W_{k, ind}^{ij} \sim \mathcal{N}(0, 2/n)$, and~$\eta$ is held constant.
 In this setup, we have $\corr(W_k^{ij}, W_k^{ml}) = \frac{\eta^2}{1 + \eta^2}\approx \eta^2$ when~$\eta$ is small.
 For $n=256 = 2^8$, the condition specified in \cref{thm:criticality_non_i.i.d} translates to $\eta \ll 2^{-4}$.
 As seen in the figure, for $\eta \in \{2^{-8}, 2^{-7}\}$, the Jacobian norm closely matches the i.i.d case (represented by the blue curve), particularly when $L \leq 40$.
 As depth increases, one would expect that the difference between the correlated and the i.i.d Jacobian norms to become more pronounced.
-This is due to the fact that, given a fixed depth, the result is valid in the infinite-width limit\footnote{Note that if depth~$=$ width and both tend to infinity, \cref{thm:magnitude-based} and \cref{thm:criticality_i.i.d} do not hold.}.
+This is due to the fact that, given a fixed depth, the result is valid in the infinite-width limit\footnote{Note that Theorem~\ref{thm:criticality_i.i.d} and the results in this paper are fixed-depth results and do not address the joint limit where depth and width diverge simultaneously.}.